cshulman/ocp_gitops_config/README.md

 This repo follows the "App of Apps" pattern where a management cluster manages the configuration of multiple additional clusters.

+- #### bases
-- bases: configuration manifests which ArgoCD will apply
+Configuration manifests which ArgoCD will apply
+- #### overlays
-- overlays: utilizing Kustomize, it depicts which bases to apply
+Utilizing Kustomize, it depicts which bases to apply
+- #### gitops_cluster_setup
-- gitops_cluster_setup: information and manifests for adding a new cluster to be configured by the management cluster
+Information and manifests for adding a new cluster to be configured by the management cluster